 Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 You can’t wait to bring your new German Shepherd home.
-You’re getting everything prepared: the food, the toys, the dog bed, and even a training plan.
+You’re getting everything prepared—the food, the toys, the dog bed and even a training plan.
 But there’s still one big question: What are you going to name him?
-It can be a hard choice—you want to choose a name that you love and that fits with your dog.
+It can be a hard choice—you want to choose a name that you love and that fits your dog.

 There are lots of ways to choose; maybe you already have a favorite name in mind, or maybe you want to be inspired by your new dog’s looks or personality.
 If you’re stuck on ideas, check out our list of suggestions below.

 Our collection of male German Shepherd names includes popular male dog names, unique name ideas, and suggestions for how you might come up with ideas of your own.
-We hope it will help you find a great dog name for your pup!
+Drawing inspiration from mythology, history, pop culture and more, we hope it will help you find a great dog name for your pup!